Can I Put a Manufactured Home on My Property?

 While researching these codes can seem like a daunting and tedious task, it is important to understand what is legally able to be done on your property to avoid spending time and money on a site not conducive to housing the home of your dreams.

-Manufactured home providers, like our team at Preferred Homes, are very familiar with their local zoning ordinances and happy to help with questions that arise during your home planning process.
+Manufactured home providers, like our team at Clayton Homes of Grand Rapids, are very familiar with their local zoning ordinances and happy to help with questions that arise during your home planning process.

 Manufactured Home Laws